mgfarmer/openscad_tray_generator/README.md

 You can disable this prompt with "--doit"
 Are you ready to do this?
 [Y/n]:
 ```
 Finally, something good is going to happen.
 You can see that two trays are going to be created.
 Each tray will be the dimensions you specified on the command line.
-By the way, the default unit scale
-is inches, but Tray Generator works just as well with metric by specifying "-u/--units cm" on the command line.
+By the way, the default unit scale is inches, but Tray Generator works just as well with metric by specifying "-u/--units cm" on the command line (or in global_config.yaml).
 All dimensions expressed in the command line parameters are expressed using the chosen unit scale.

 So before Tray Generator does anything, it will ask you if you're ready to proceed.
 This is done, by
 default, because Tray Generator is capable of generating 1000's of trays in a single invocation, and